Past, Present, Future

 The Railwayman

-Again this year, I know I’ll receive warm hugs and kisses from my daughters in recognition of yet another Father’s Day, my forty-ninth such occasion.
+Again this year, I know I’ll receive warm hugs and kisses from my daughters in recognition of yet another Father’s Day, the fifty-first such occasion.
 It never grows old.

 We fathers grow old, however, despite our best efforts.
 And in so doing, we lose our own fathers as they board the last train to glory, to borrow from Arlo Guthrie.
-My dad departed the station almost twenty years ago, but he remains with me almost daily in my reveries.
+My dad departed the station twenty years ago, but he remains with me almost daily in my reveries.
 And never more so than on Father’s Day.

 When I was a young boy, he would take me to local railroad crossings to watch the big steam locomotives and their endless caravans go storming by.
 I treasured those occasions because I would have his undivided attention, a not-so-frequent circumstance in a family that eventually numbered five children.
+I’ve often wondered if, during those times with me, he might have been fondly remembering standing by the rails with his own father.

 He enjoyed the time with me, too, I’m sure; but he loved those trains even more than I did, a boyhood fascination he never lost.
 If he could have been anything else in life but an insurance executive, I believe he’d have been an engineer on one of those behemoths.
 He was truly a railwayman, if only in his dreams.